conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 #### `conandata.yml`

 This file lists **all the sources** that are needed to build the package.
-The most common examples are source code, build scripts, license files .
+The most common examples are source code, build scripts, license files.

 The file is organized into two sections, `"sources"` and `"patches"`, each one of them contains the files that are required for each version of the library.
 Resources which need to be downloaded are listed under `"source"` should include a checksum to validate that they do not change.
-This helps to ensure the build are reproducible at a later point in time.
-Often modifications are requires for a variety of reasons, which ones are associated to which version are listed under the `"patches"`.
+This helps to ensure the build is reproducible at a later point in time.
+Often modifications are required for a variety of reasons, which ones are associated to which version are listed under the `"patches"`.

 ```yml
 sources: